 - Develop and lead efforts to establish integrated and sustainable Regulatory Intelligence strategies, processes, and activities for our products enabling a successful entry to the market and a sustainable existence once launched

 - Establishes the operational objectives and assignments for the Regulatory and QM team regarding US market clearance/approval

 - Drive progress on cross functional projects related to regulatory intelligence

 Don’t have experience with all the points above?

 Don’t worry, we are big fans of learning, training and coaching on the job.
 Shoot us an email and explain how we can help each other grow.

 A little about us…

-Bloom is an international company, with home bases in Vienna and Zürich.
-We are closely affiliated with venture-capitalists in Europe and the US.
-Our team has proven experience in the European healthtech, home-testing and medical research sectors and a proven track record of resilience in the competitive startup scene.
+Bloom is an international company, with home bases in Vienna and Zurich.
+We are closely affiliated with venture-capitalists in Europe and Overseas.
+Our team has proven experience in the European health tech, home-testing and medical research sectors and a proven track record of resilience in the competitive startup scene.

 We value self-motivation and self-awareness, entrepreneurship, long-term thinking and collaborative teamwork.
 We are in the healthcare space and this requires us to constantly reflect upon how we impact the lives of our users.
 After all, we care for their health.

 - Flexible work hours and ability to organise home-office days.